 Alternatives to Traditional Banking

-Suits Me is an alternative banking solution to a traditional bank account.
-We believe in financial inclusion and that everyone should have access to a banking facility in order to manage their money, especially in today’s modern world where cash is no longer king when paying for goods and services.
+Suits Me® is an alternative solution to a traditional bank account.
+We believe in financial inclusion and that everyone should have access to a payment facility in order to manage their money, especially in today’s modern world where cash is no longer king when paying for goods and services.

-At Suits Me, we offer current accounts with an online banking facility and free mobile banking app to manage your finances easily and efficiently with features such as bank transfers and setting up direct debits and standing orders and more.
-All our current account holders receive a contactless Mastercard® debit card and have access to our exclusive retailer cashback program which includes thousands of retailers.
+At Suits Me®, we offer e-money accounts with an online account facility and free mobile app to manage your finances easily and efficiently with features such as transfers and setting up direct debits and standing orders and more.
+All our account holders receive a contactless Mastercard® debit card and have access to our exclusive retailer cashback program which includes thousands of retailers.